CaptainASIC/DraXon_FORGE/README.md

 ### Hangar Ships Table
 - User ID
-- Ship inventory (stored as JSONB)
+- Ship inventory with manufacturer details (stored as JSONB)
 - Last update timestamp

 ## Using the Hangar System